vishalnatekar/ajitmanochetan/README.md

 1. Ensure a GitHub OAuth app is configured for the repo and update `public/admin/config.yml` with the correct `repo`, `cloud_name`, and `api_key` (plus `base_url`/`auth_endpoint` once the OAuth bridge is deployed).
 2. Visit `/admin` on the deployed site and log in with GitHub.
 3. Pages → edit Markdown files (currently only the About page lives in Markdown).
+4. Gallery → upload photos (Cloudinary) and add captions/order for the gallery page.
+5. News → create or edit articles with cover images, summaries, and body content.

 ### Media & images